(Lorca in love)

-And then the fire will make them burn
+Fire will eventually make them burn

 in caresses that cut the skin.

-And perhaps the water (always the water)
+And perhaps water (always water)

-will end up cleaning them
+will end up rinsing them

-with the renewed earth of a remote field
+with resumed earth from a remote field

-that the river washed away in passing:
+that the river washed away saying in its wake:

 the essential can only be impure.“